QuickBooks Blog

 A list of examples of each type of business goal.

-Here are some common types of business goals with examples:
+Here are some examples of business goals:

 • Financial goals: Focus on the economic aspects of your business, including revenue, cost management, and profitability.